ichiroDaiki/download_manager/README.md

 ## Download Manager
 ```
-Download and compile the code, to get the .exe file, so just move the file to a folder and execute, ./download_manager url
+Download and compile the code, to get the .exe file.
 ```